FREQUENTLY ASKED QUESTIONS

 It is recommended that teams work with an industry mentor to receive guidance and a deeper understanding of the industry.
 Teams can contact the event organizers to discuss this in detail.

 HOW ARE TEAMS FORMED?

-Students will record 30 second introductions to share with other participants to help form groups.
-We will also have a networking sessions to help with team formation.
+After brief introductions by students, we will also have a networking sessions to help with team formation.
 Otherwise we will place you in a team based on diversity from team members and geographical location (to allow in-person collaboration).